Salt Chuck Mine, Mill Area

 - Database Name: USFS Salt Chuck Mine

 DEC Contaminated Sites contact: Anne Marie Palmieri, Project Manager, 907-766-3184 (Haines)

 The Salt Chuck Mine is an abandoned historic gold, silver, copper and palladium mine on the southeast side of Prince of Wales Island.
-The site is 4½ miles from Thorne Bay, and is accessible by a half-mile trail from the road, or by water.
+The site is 4½ miles from Thorne Bay, and is accessible by road, or by water.

 The mine and mill operated from 1905 to 1941, processing more than 326,000 tons of ore.
 The mine openings are about a half mile uphill from the mill area, which is on the northern shore of Salt Chuck Bay near the mouth of Lake Ellen Creek.
-The remnants of at least 25 of the mill's structures are on the site, as well as two large diesel tanks and four banks of diesel engines.
+The remnants of at least 25 of the mill's structures are on the site.

 An extensive tailings deposit of an estimated 100,000 cubic yards is located mostly in the intertidal zone south of the mill, on state-owned tidelands.
 Additional tailings are located in the upland area, which is managed by the U.S. Forest Service.
 The tailings deposits on the whole site – in the intertidal zone and the upland area – cover 23 acres.

 As with other abandoned historic mines, the sources of contamination at the mill area are a result of standard practices from an era before environmental regulations, when mines operated